katjacodes/mamasLetterbox/README.md

 [View deployed site here](#)

 ## Project Description
-Many people try to reduce the presence of screens in their lives and go back to activities the used to enjoy before screens took over our lives.
+Many people try to reduce the presence of screens in their lives and go back to activities they used to enjoy before screens took over our lives.
 Writing letters is one of them.
 Being a parent of a young child during the pandemic has been a challenging and often isolating experience for many parents, especially moms.
-This website seeks to help parents, especially but not exclusively mothers of young childen to make meaningful connections with other parents around the world through letters.
+This website seeks to help parents, especially but not exclusively mothers of young childen, to make meaningful connections with other parents around the world through letters.

-The current version of the application is an MPV designed to provide basic functionality.
-In the future, additional functinalily will be implemented to allow a hopefully growing number of users to search the website more effectively and created more appealing profiles.
+The current version of the application is an MVP designed to provide basic functionality.
+In the future, additional functionalily will be implemented to allow a hopefully growing number of users to search the website more effectively and create more appealing profiles.

 Currently, the general goals of the application are:
-* Provide the general public with a sense of the goals of the application
+* Provide visitors with a sense of the goals of the application
 * Provide login, logout, and new user registration functionality
-* Provide plan subscription and cancellation functionality
+* Provide plan subscription functionality
 * Allow registered users to create and update their personal profile
-* Allow registered and subscribed users to view other users' profiles and contact them
+* Allow registered and subscribed users to view other users' profiles and contact them via email

 ## UX